Big Druid Deck List Guide (Rastakhan's Rumble February 2019)

 Against all but the most aggressive decks, you should also keep Master Oakheart in your opening hand as it is a key part of the deck's strategy.

 4. Big Druid Strategy

 In the early game, you aim should be to gain Mana as quickly as possible by any means necessary.
 This will involve using a combination of Wild Growth, Biology Project, and Nourish.
 You should try and plan out your turns to gain Mana as efficiently as possible as the deck offers very few other plays for under 8 Mana.
-For example, if you have The Coin, Wild Growth, and Nourish in your opening hand, it is not correct to play Wild Growth on turn 1 as this will leave you with 3 Mana on turn 2 and no real play.
-However, if you Wild Growth on turn 2 you will then have The Coin available in turn 3 to allow you to play Nourish and continue to Ramp straight up to 7 Mana on turn 4.
+For example, if you have The Coin, Wild Growth, and Nourish in your opening hand, it is not correct to play Wild Growth on Turn 2 as this will leave you with 4 Mana on turn 3 and no real play.
+However, if you play Wild Growth on Turn 3, you will then have The Coin available on Turn 4 to allow you to play Nourish and continue to Ramp straight up to 8 Mana on turn 5.

 If you fail to get enough Ramp in the early game, the deck does offer a few alternative plays while you wait to gain Mana through more traditional means.
 Branching Paths can be used at any point to draw cards to improve your hand or gain Armor negate damage you may take before you can develop a board.
 Bright-Eyed Scout can also be played to cycle a card and give you a 5-Mana play.
 As half of the deck costs 5 or more Mana, it is likely that Bright-Eyed Scout will reduce the cost of whatever card is drawn and it is usually reasonable to immediately play it the following turn if it is a minion.